lizhe918/UBC_CPSC304_2019S1/README.md

 # CPSC304
-The personal resources for UBC CPSC304, 2019S1
+This is a private personal resources for UBC CPSC304, 2019S1.
+In this repository, I have uploaded the recommended textbook in both English and Chinese version.
+Also, this repository contains the assignments, project, and handouts of this course.